LukasT03/LTS-Respooler/README.md

 ## ➡️ Upcoming features and files:

+- Smoother motor behavior when in High-Speed mode and speed > 90
 - Official attachment for spools bigger than 1 kg
 - Respooler Pro beta 3D files (compatible with current PCBs)